amanmulani09/Clearify/README.md

 # Clearify
-A Chrome Extension to Effortless Browser Storage Cleanup in One Click!
+A Chrome Extension for Effortless Browser Storage Cleanup in One Click!